lammps/lammps/doc/src/create_atoms.rst

 command for specifics on how basis atoms are defined for the unit cell of the lattice.
 By default, all created atoms are assigned the argument *type* as their atom type.

+The *subset* keyword can be used in conjunction with the *box* or *region* styles to limit the total number of particles inserted.
+The specified number of particles N are placed randomly on the available lattice points.

 The *remap* keyword only applies to the *single* style.
 If it is set to *yes*\ , then if the specified position is outside the simulation